Herb Crusted Salmon

 This Herb Crusted Salmon always turns out amazing.
 You will love the perfectly cooked flaky fish crusted in fresh herbs and drizzled with a tangy sauce.

-I made this herb crusted salmon for my Dad for Father’s Day and it was amazing, if I do say so myself.
+I first made this herb crusted salmon for my Dad for Father’s Day and it was amazing, if I do say so myself.
 Even the members of my family who aren’t big seafood fans were raving over it.
 The fish was so tender and flaky and it didn’t have a fishy taste at all.
-I got this recipe as well as a delicious clam chowder recipe from a cooking class from the executive chef at Market Street Grill in SLC.
-ALL of the recipes we got from the class were so good!
+It’s now become one of my favorite salmon recipes.

 Fish Tips and Tricks